by Amba Wilkes

 subject lines: Your subject lines are the first thing your audience will see when it comes to your emails.
 Make sure your subject lines are concise, engaging and clearly state the offer that’s up for grabs.
 Consider A/B testing your subject lines as this can help you understand what performs best.

 last minute reminders: In the peak shopping frenzy, customers will likely browse numerous websites and place multiple items in their shopping carts.
 In many cases, these carts will be abandoned as the shopper is distracted by another product or promotion.
 Email can draw them back to you and encourage conversion.
 An additional promotional incentive could also be used.

 optimise your email: Designing emails that your subscribers want to open and click on can be challenging.
 A well-designed optimised email is essential for driving engagement with your audience to generate a higher ROI.
-A whole topic in itself, take a read of this blog from email marketing experts and connected agency, Wired Plus to learn more about designing emails that engage.

 Social media is one of the most powerful marketing tools today.
 Able to engage, communicate and promote your business far and wide, there are many platforms that can be used to support your peak trading season.

 promote social proof: Social proof such as reviews, testimonials and user-generated content (UGC) can drive awareness, build trust and convert users into loyal customers.